-In this laboratory course, students will further develop their skills utilizing ICD-9-CM and CPT classification systems using coding scenarios and case studies.
+In this laboratory course, students will further develop their skills utilizing clinical classification systems using coding scenarios and case studies.
 Students will enhance their clinical analysis skills through inpatient and outpatient practice exercises.
-Prerequisites: HIT 126, HIT 234, both with a grade of C or higher.
+Prerequisites: HIT 140, 234, both with a grade of C or higher.